wiscaksono/wiscaksono-site/README.md

 ## Stack

-- [NextJS 14 (App Router)](https://nextjs.org) - Next.js is a React framework for building full-stack web applications
+- [NextJS 15](https://nextjs.org) - Next.js is a React framework for building full-stack web applications
 - [TailwindCSS](https://tailwindcss.com) - A utility-first CSS framework packed with classes that can be composed to build any design, directly in your markup.
 - [Next Auth](https://next-auth.js.org) - NextAuth.js is a complete open-source authentication solution for Next.js applications.
 - [Prisma](https://www.prisma.io) - an open-source ORM that drastically simplifies data modeling, migrations, and data access for SQL databases in Node.js and TypeScript.